encode/django-rest-framework/docs/tutorial/2-requests-and-responses.md

-# Tutorial 2: Request and Response objects
+# Tutorial 2: Requests and Responses

 From this point we're going to really start covering the core of REST framework.
 Let's introduce a couple of essential building blocks.